Weissensee Studios: 5-7 Franz Josef-Straße

 In 1919 Greenbaum joined the Ufa conglomerate, which the government had quietly established as the giant of German film industry during the war.
+Eric Pommer, as head of production at Ufa, concentrated his main efforts on producing quality "art films" (Großfilmen) with an international appeal.
 Greenbaum had a monopoly contract with Ufa to supply films to Ukraine, Bulgaria, Rumania and Turkey.
-The post-war social and political upheaval in the Balkans led to reduced sales, and the deal led to a series of legal disputes and the virtual bankruptcy of Greenbaum-Film.
-Ufa claimed millions from Greenbaum for lost sales and the dispute escalated through the courts.
+But Ukraine had suffered particularly badly during World War I with 1.5 million dead, followed by the Russian Civil War.
+The Russian famine of 1921–1922 killed a further five million people.
+The Balkans were also subject to considerable social and political upheaval after the war.
+This all led to considerably reduced profits; Ufa claimed millions from Greenbaum for lost sales and the dispute escalated through the courts.
+Ufa's interests were represented by Hemann Fellner, Greenbaum's former business partner.
+Ufa were victorious in the courts, leading to the virtual bankruptcy of Greenbaum-Film.
 Greenbaum lost the factory in Weissensee and everything else, and committed suicide in 1924 in a mental hospital aged 57.
 The studios were leased by Ufa after his death.

 In 1922 May bought the freehold of the site from the previous owner, a demolition company named Köhler.
 "Serious" dramas were also filmed at 5-7 Franz Josef-Straße where a group of new talents gathered around Joe May, such as the architect Martin Jacoby-Boy (for many years technical director of the studio), his successors Fritz Maurischat and Paul Leni (whose own company was also located in the May-Atelier and who shot Das Wachsfigurenkabinett here in 1924), the directors E. A. Dupont, Uwe Jens Krafft and Fritz Lang (who established his partnership with Thea von Harbou here).

 Despite an issue of share certificates in 1924 by the mid-1920s May's film enterprises had run into financial difficulties, not least because of the somewhat chaotic and technically complex production of May-Film AG's The Farmer from Texas.
 This was one of the few films to be produced in Germany during the disastrous Parufamet contract, where Paramount Pictures and MGM stepped in to save Ufa which had nearly bankrupted itself in making hugely expensive films such as Lang's two-part epic fantasy Die Nibelungen.

+One of the last films to be made at the studio was The Sporck Battalion (Die Sporck'schen Jäger), made by Carl Boese in November/December 1926.
 At the end of 1926 Ufa allowed its lease with the studios to expire, and part of the site was taken over by a laundry and dye works ('Wäscherei und Färberei H. Ide Nachfahrer'), which later expanded into the entire premises towards the end of the 1920s.
 During the DDR regime it was a subsidiary of the dry cleaning firm VEB Rewatex in Berlin-Spindlersfeld.

 The Weissensee studio buildings were still in existence in 2017 - almost unchanged - in Liebermannstrasse, where the "Ide-Laundry section" of VEB Rewatex was located.